Your Utilities company is subject to a surging current of change. (First and last pun, we promise.)

-If we consider that Accenture found nearly 80% of millenials would consider switching energy providers if they aren’t given a seamless digital experience, then meeting changing customer expectations has to be a priority.
+Accenture found nearly 80% of millenials would consider switching energy providers if they aren’t given a seamless digital experience.
+If this statistic is even remotely indicative of the rest of your customer base, meeting changing customer expectations has to be the priority.

 Setting your Utility up to make the most of the smart revolution is a good place to start...

 Smart businesses, smart homes, smart meters, smart appliances – you get the idea.

 The buzz around the application of ‘smart’ technology in Utilities is only getting louder.